martibarimaff/mbm-OW-Font/README.md

 I made this intending to use it for an Outer Wilds sddm theme.
 We'll see if anything ever comes out of that.

+# NOTE
+i don't know how you are supposed to mantain a font repository, this is probably the wrong way.
+Maybe i'll learn how to do it properly.